Ralph Stacey and the End of Managed Change

 If you cannot design the system, predict the outcome, or control the culture, what is left for the leader to do?
 Stacey redefines leadership as skilled participation.
 The leader is not an architect standing above the organisation but a participant whose gestures carry more weight because of the power they hold, but who is no less caught up in the pattern than anyone else.

 Skilled participation means three things.
 First, noticing patterns: paying attention to who is included and excluded from conversations, which topics are discussable and which are not, where anxiety is being expressed and where it is being suppressed.
-Kahneman’s work on attention is relevant here: System 1 causes leaders to see what they expect and miss the signals that contradict their assumptions.
+Kahneman applies here.
+System 1 makes leaders see what they expect and miss the signals contradicting their assumptions.
 Stacey asks leaders to attend to precisely the signals their cognitive biases are filtering out.

-Second, disrupting repetitive patterns: making gestures that force the organisation off its script.
+Second, disrupt repetitive patterns.
+Make gestures that force the organisation off its script.
 When every meeting follows the same structure, produces the same outputs, and avoids the same topics, the pattern has become self-reinforcing.
 The skilled participant introduces a question, a challenge, or a different voice that breaks the repetition and creates the possibility of something new emerging.

-Third, legitimising dissent: allowing the inevitable anxiety and conflict to surface publicly rather than driving it underground.
-This is where Stacey aligns with Argyris: the undiscussables must become discussable.
-But Stacey frames this not as a skill deficit that can be trained but as a political act that involves redistributing power.
+Third, legitimise dissent.
+Let the anxiety and conflict surface in public rather than driving it underground.
+Here Stacey aligns with Argyris: the undiscussables must become discussable.
+Stacey frames it as a political act that redistributes power, not as a skill deficit you can train away.
 Making the undiscussable discussable requires someone with sufficient power to make it safe for others to speak, and sufficient courage to tolerate what they say.
-Follett, writing a century ago, saw exactly this: her insistence on integration over domination, on conflict as a resource rather than a problem, describes the disposition that skilled participation requires.
-The organisation that can use conflict productively, that can hold competing perspectives in tension long enough for a solution neither party had imagined to emerge, has the interaction quality that Stacey describes.
-The organisation that must resolve conflict through hierarchy, compromise, or suppression does not.
+Follett, writing in the 1920s, saw exactly this: her insistence on integration over domination, on conflict as a resource rather than a problem, describes the disposition that skilled participation requires.
+An organisation that uses conflict productively, holding competing perspectives in tension long enough for a solution neither party imagined to emerge, has the interaction quality Stacey describes.
+Where conflict has to be resolved through hierarchy, compromise or suppression, that quality is absent.

 6. The Courage to Not Know

 Stacey takes away many of the tools that leaders reach for.
-He argues that the desire for a tool is itself a symptom of anxiety and a defence against the uncertainty of not knowing what will happen.
+The desire for a tool, he argues, is itself a symptom of anxiety and a defence against not knowing what will happen.
 The strategic roadmap, the maturity model, the governance framework with its RAG statuses and milestone reviews: these are, in Stacey’s analysis, sophisticated ways of pretending we know what we are doing.

 Seligman describes learned helplessness as the condition that arises when people repeatedly experience a lack of control and stop trying.
 Stacey would argue that the opposite condition is equally dangerous: the illusion that we are completely in control.
 Most transformation leadership operates in this second mode.
-The confident executive who “owns the vision” and “drives the change” is managing their own anxiety, and this management prevents them from noticing what is actually emerging.
-Dekker offers a complementary view: when we look at complex system failures retrospectively, we construct neat causal narratives that make the outcome seem inevitable.
-But the people inside the situation at the time did not have this clarity.
+The confident executive who owns the vision and drives the change is managing their own anxiety, and the managing stops them noticing what is emerging.
+Dekker adds a complement.
+Look at a complex system failure afterwards and we build neat causal narratives that make the outcome seem inevitable.
+The people inside the situation at the time had no such clarity.
 They were making locally rational decisions under uncertainty.

-Stacey invites you to step into the complexity authentically: to acknowledge that while you are influential, you are not in control.
-That while you can participate skilfully, you cannot ensure the outcome.
-And that the quality of the conversations you have matters more than the quality of the plan you wrote.
-This is the hardest thing this series asks of leaders, because it requires surrendering the identity of the person who knows, and becoming the person who participates honestly in the not-knowing from which the future is constructed.
+Stacey invites you into the complexity honestly.
+You are influential and you are not in control.
+You can participate skilfully and still not decide the outcome.
+The quality of your conversations decides more than the quality of your plan.
+That is the hardest thing this series asks of leaders, because it requires surrendering the identity of the person who knows, and becoming the person who participates honestly in the not-knowing from which the future is constructed.

 (An Organisational Prompt is something you can do now....)